nih-cfde/published-documentation/docs/spec-and-docs/NewGlossary.md

 ---

 ##### <u>Asset Inventory</u>
-an asset inventory is a collection of digital asset  distributed by the DCCs through a portal.
+an asset inventory is a collection of digital assets distributed by the [DCCs](#dccs) through a portal.

 ---